smart-data-models/dataModel.PointOfInteraction/SmartPointOfInteraction/doc/spec_DE.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be SmartPointOfInteraction'
+      description: NGSI Entity type.
+It has to be SmartPointOfInteraction
       enum:
         - SmartPointOfInteraction
       type: string